Council of Peace

 Jasher 34:63-68

-And the sons of Jacob sent to their father Isaac the son of Abraham to Hebron, the same is Kireath-arba, saying, “Pray we beseech you for us to the Lord our God, to protect us from the hands of the Canaanites who are coming against us, and to deliver them into our hands.”
+Jacob’s sons sent word to their grandfather Isaac, the son of Abraham, in Hebron (also called Kireath-arba), saying, “Please pray to the Lord our God on our behalf, that he’ll protect us from the Canaanites who are coming against us and deliver them into our hands.”

 The sons of Jacob pursue the Amorites and Jacob prays for his sons